How to choose the right 3D material for the background you want to draw: Line art edition

 Sometimes adjusting normals alone is not enough.

-With the curtain material I created previously, LT conversion did not work well unless the detection accuracy was around 60.
+For curtain materials that I previously created and am now selling, LT conversion does not work well unless the detection accuracy is around 60.

-If there is a complex curved surface, even if you adjust the normal to 180, unnecessary lines may appear unless you lower the detection accuracy.
+If there is a complex curved surface, even if you adjust the normals to 180, extra lines may appear unless the detection accuracy is lowered.

-I think it's because the original shape does not become smooth enough.
+I think this is because the original shape does not create a smooth finish.

 I would like to verify and improve this area when creating 3D materials in the future...

-And sometimes it's difficult to adjust the normals in the first place.
+And sometimes it is difficult to adjust normals in the first place.

 Freeze